tobyhodges/lesson-sprint-recommendations/README.md

 - create coherent lesson material from individual contributions made during the sprint
 - engage contributors before, during, and after the lesson sprint

-Targed audience and high level objectives are among the first things to settle on as part of your [lesson planning process](lesson_planning.md).
+Target audience and high level objectives are among the first things to settle on as part of your [lesson planning process](lesson_planning.md).

 ## Further Reading